Acting Dean of the Faculty, Harvard T.H. Chan School of Public Health

 RESEARCH, TEACHING, AND ADDITIONAL CONTRIBUTIONS

-My teaching contributions have been mainly at the Harvard School of Public Health, where I direct the Molecular and Genetic Epidemiology concentration in the Department of Epidemiology.
+My teaching contributions have been mainly at the Harvard School of Public Health, where I direct the Genetic Epidemiology and Statistical Genetics concentration in the Department of Epidemiology.
 From 1999-2005 I was Director of the Quantitative Methods Concentration of the Master of Public Health degree.
 Most recently I have been Lead Instructor for Managing Epidemiologic Data, Studies in Molecular Epidemiology, and Molecular Epidemiology of Cancer.

 Genetic Susceptibility to Cancer and other Chronic Diseases